Requesting Religious Accommodation for Ramadan & Eid — Education, Workplace and Prison

 If you, or your dependent, believe you were discriminated against because of your religion at work, you should seek legal assistance.
 You can also file a Charge of Discrimination with the U.S. Equal Employment Opportunity Commission.
 Many states and municipalities have similar agencies where you can also file a complaint.
 Be advised that there are strict time limits for filing such complaints.

 If you would like to learn more about your rights, including your right to religious accommodation, or if you are unsure how to proceed if your religious accommodation request was denied, you can talk to our attorneys.
-Reach out to us via email at [email protected] or leave us a message at (202) 897-2622 letting us know that you have a question or issue relating to religious accommodations, and one of our attorneys will call you back within 48-hours.
+Reach out to us via our intake form detailing your religious accommodation needs or leave us a message at (202) 897-2622 letting us know that you have a question or issue relating to religious accommodations, and one of our attorneys will call you back within 48-hours.